INTRODUCTION

 ONTARTHARIN

-Many of the Laiëntharin that were spread across the worlds by the gods of Anahkólion ended up losing their usefulness for various reasons.
-One, because the area was no longer under control; two, because the focus shifted to another region.
-Regardless of the circumstances that led to the disinterest in a particular place, the main fact is that such Laiëntharin were abandoned.
-Over time, many changes occurred in the worlds: where there were once forests, deserts emerged; where there were deserts, forests grew.
-The undeniable truth is that as the Eras passed, some of the Laiëntharin became overgrown with vegetation and practically camouflaged, making them imperceptible.
-One of these Magic Gates is Ontartharin, located in Anathurilis, in the Dhomnar Forest between the Valley and the Dhomnar Mountains.
+Many of the Laiëntharin spread across the worlds by the gods of Anahkólion eventually lost their purpose for various reasons.
+First, the area might no longer have been under control; second, the gods’ interests may have shifted to other regions.
+Regardless of what led to the disuse of these places, the primary fact remains that these Laiëntharin were abandoned.
+Over time, much changed in the worlds: forests transformed into deserts, deserts into forests.
+Unyieldingly, as the Eras passed, some of the Laiëntharin became overgrown and nearly invisible, blending seamlessly into the environment.
+One of these hidden Magical Gates is Ontartharin, located in Anathurilis, within the Dhomnar Forest between the Valley and the Dhomnar Mountains.

 LAIËNTHARIN ONTARTHARIN